-However, learning from my own experience, I found the opposite to be true as quite a few of those whom we would regard as having a high net worth are often those who are most miserable.
-In contrast, many of the happiest people I know are those who are not necessarily those society would view as affluent.
+However, learning from my own experience, I found the opposite to be true.
+In fact, I found that quite a few of those whom we would regard as having a high net worth are often those who are most miserable.
+In contrast, many of the happiest people I know are those who are not necessarily those society would view as ‘affluent’.

 So, without further ado, here are the top 7 habits of incredibly happy people that have allowed them to not only to become happy but also to *stay* happy.

 “We tend to forget that happiness doesn’t come as a result of getting something we don’t have, but rather of recognizing and appreciating what we do have.” – Frederick Keonig

-Even in days that is particularly difficult to express their “Thank You”, the happiest people make a point of expressing their gratitude for the most basic needs such as running water, access to electricity, their good health and of course the most priceless gift of all, the fact that they are alive.
+Even in days that is particularly difficult to express their ‘Thank You’s’, the happiest people make a point of expressing their gratitude for the most basic needs such as running water, access to electricity, their good health.
+And, of course, the most priceless gift of all, the fact that they are alive.

-2. Cultivate True Friendships
+2. They Cultivate True Friendships

 Research shows that when one increases his or her number of true friends correlates to higher subjective well-being.
-Doubling your number of friends has the same effect to your happiness as doubling your income.
+In essence, it found that doubling your number of (true) friends has the same effect to your happiness as doubling your income.

 These people understand that true friends are rare to come by so they make the time and effort to not just establish real friendships but also the work time and effort it takes to maintain them.

 3. They Make Time for “Me” Time

 No matter how hectic life gets, they do their best to set aside some time where they can take a time out to focus on themselves.

 Though the amount of time set aside of “me” time varies from one person to another in general, happy people make a point that they set aside adequate time for themselves so they do not build up resentment as a result of consistently neglecting their own needs and pushing themselves off to the bottom of the priorities list while catering to everyone else’s needs.

 Whether your “me” time takes form of yoga sessions, taking an indulgent 20-minute bubble bath a couple of times a week, or going outdoors for a daily run, make sure that you do something regularly that gives you joy.

-4. They Give Back and Help Others
+4. They Give Back & Help Others as Much as They Could

 “Set your heart on doing good.
-Do it over and over again, and you will be filled with joy.” – Buddha
+Do it over and over again, and you will be filled with joy.”

 5. They Don’t Sweat the Small Stuff

 They believe that when we come to accept our flaws, no one can use it against us.
 They admitted that though it can be a painful process, once they come to terms and take ownership of their flaws, it becomes difficult for them to be offended or defensive when they are faced with conflict or confrontation.